fin-github/finloader/README.md

 **WARNING:** This uses python as the actual tool base.
 Which means 3 things.
 1. Its not as impressive as pure batch.
 2. Its Slower 3.
 Its hard to debug.
 If you only know batch, you can probably do it.
 But tbh i recommend LITE.

 Its pretty simple and i dont like writing docs sooooo yea.
 You just have to edit **vars.py**.
+To run it, run main.bat.
+It does itself from there.